fhdsl/NIH_Data_Sharing/docs/01-intro.md

-So why is the NIH doing this?
+Why is the NIH doing this?
 There are several reasons why sharing data can be beneficial to the scientific community.

 - **Supports transparency** - Sharing data provides more clarity about how studies are performed.
 Many scientists also believe in an ethical responsibility to study participants [@bauchner_citation_2016].
 - **Encourages reproducibility and rigor** - Having the data accessible, allows others to try to reproduce study findings.
 This can further enable studies that may replicate or validate the initial findings with different data.